Following the asylum-seeker odyssey: a timeline

 Tracking the arrival of migrants bussed to New York City from the southern border, from April 2022 to now.

-Around 50,000 asylum-seekers have arrived in New York City since spring 2022, some of whom are Venezuelan families fleeing the country’s economic collapse.
+More than 65,000 asylum-seekers have arrived in New York City since spring 2022, some of whom are Venezuelan families fleeing the country’s economic collapse.
 For the most part, city leaders have welcomed them with open arms.
 Advocacy groups and city organizations have worked together to meet people’s needs while helping migrants chart their next steps.
 Still, it’s been a costly undertaking and city leaders have increasingly sounded the alarm bells calling for more federal and state aid, but little has come.
 In the wake of the end of a pandemic-era border policy on May 11, things have become even more dire, according to city officials who’ve long predicted that the number of asylum-seekers arriving in the city will rise dramatically upon its lifting.
 The Adams administration has scrambled to find places to house asylum-seekers, imploring other counties across the state to share the responsibility.
 Still, help has been hard to find.
 More than two dozen New York counties have so far tried to shut their doors to asylum-seekers.
 This timeline of the ongoing influx was last updated in May 2023.

 April 13, 2022: The first bus with migrants from Texas arrives in Washington, D.C.
 Some of those migrants then continue on to New York.

 July 21, 2022: New York City Mayor Eric Adams said the city did not admit several asylum-seeking families to a shelter in a timely manner as required by law.

 Aug.
 5, 2022: The first bus of migrants sent by Texas Gov. Greg Abbott arrives at the Port Authority Bus Terminal.

 Aug.
 19, 2022: The Adams administration announces “Project Open Arms,” a plan to support asylum-seeking families and children to help them enroll in school.